venk12/alexa-skills/README.md

 ## Getting Started

-In this guide, you will learn how to run a "Mu Sigma" voice app for both Amazon Alexa and Google Assistant.
+In this guide, you will learn how to run a basic voice app for both Amazon Alexa and Google Assistant.

 ```sh
 $ sudo npm install jovo-framework